-Plan to stay at a hotel/bed & breakfast with a washing machine (a dryer is a bonus)
+1. Book accommodations with a washing machine (a dryer is a bonus)

-Make copies of your passports, driver’s license and credit cards (front and back)
+2. Make copies of your passports, driver’s license and credit cards (front and back)

 Email a copy to yourself and to your spouse’s phone so you will have copies in case the originals are stolen, lost, or misplaced.

-Create a packing list for each child
+3. Create a packing list for each child

 Have your child lay out their clothes.
-Make it simple: (2) t-shirts, (2) shorts, (2) pairs of underwear, swimsuit, pajamas, (2) socks, etc. We usually take five full outfits for a two week vacation because we know we will wash them.
+Make it simple: (2) t-shirts, (2) shorts, (2) pairs of underwear, swimsuit, pajamas, (2) socks, etc. We usually take five full outfits for a two-week vacation because we know we will wash them.
 Kids can help from a very early age and allowing them to help gets them excited about the trip.

-Check the weather
+4. Check the weather

 This will dictate what items you should be packing and prevent you from packing non-essentials.

 Trust me, this will save you space.
-Roll them as tight as you can, and you will be amazed how many items you can fit in your bag.
+Roll them as tight as you can, and you will be amazed at how many items you can fit in your bag.

-Use packing cubes
+6. Use packing cubes

 We use one packing cube per child.
 They come out of the suitcase when we get to our hotel and then go back in the bag when we leave.
 Everyone has a different color and we can easily pack 4 days of kids’ clothing in each.

-No electronics for kids when going overseas
+7. No electronics for kids when traveling overseas

-Do they ask to bring every device under the sun?
-Yes they do, and we always say no. I don’t need to manage a thousand different charger cords and neither do you.
+Do children ask to bring every device under the sun?
+Yes, they do, and we always say no. I don’t need to manage a thousand different charger cords and neither do you.

-Bring electric adapters and chargers
+8. Bring electric adapters and chargers

 Be sure to check the electrical requirements for the countries you will be visiting.
 The UK is different than mainland Europe, which is different than North America, you get the idea.
 We always bring along portable chargers too since we can never seem to keep a charge all day.

 If the children are older, they can swap books when they finish.
 Also, a lot of bed and breakfasts or apartments will have a “take a book/leave a book” shelf for travelers.

-Limit each child to one lovey each
+10. Limit each child to one lovey each

 My kids would try to bring every toy, blanket, and stuffed animal they could sneak past me if they could.
 Have a rule in place and stick to it.
 The last thing you want to do is to have to manage all the “extras”.

 Cities can be noisy places and sleeping in a new place can be difficult for both young and old.
-Everyone will sleep better with soothing sounds of raindrops or static white noise.
+Everyone will sleep better with the soothing sounds of raindrops or static white noise.
 Our favorite is Sleep Pillow Sounds available in a free or paid version.

-Bring a reading light
+12. Bring a reading light

 I love to read before bed, so I always bring a reading light with me.
 This is also helpful for navigating a dark hotel room in the middle of the night or searching through a crowded bag or floor of an airplane.

 Odds are you will acquire souvenirs on your trip and/or dirty laundry.
-Stick a duffle bag inside your suitcase just in case you need to check an extra bag for the ride home.
+Stick a spare bag inside your suitcase just in case you need to check an extra bag for the ride home.
 Use grocery bags for dirty laundry or wet clothes.

-Pack a clothesline and laundry detergent
+14. Pack a clothesline and laundry detergent

-They barely take up any space and if you find yourself staying somewhere without a washing machine you can quickly do some wash in the sink and hang it to dry overnight.
+A portable clothesline and laundry detergent barely take up any space.
+If you find yourself staying somewhere without a washing machine you can quickly do some wash in the sink and hang it to dry overnight.

-Bring a first aid/medicine kit
+15. Bring a first aid kit

-I try to have band aids, Neosporin, children’s Tylenol or Motrin, hand sanitizing wipes, and a probiotic for the kids (in case of diarrhea or stomach flu).
+I try to have band-aids, Neosporin, children’s Tylenol or Motrin, hand sanitizing wipes, and a probiotic for the kids (in case of diarrhea or stomach flu).

-Dress in layers and wear your heaviest shoes
+16. Wear layers and your heaviest shoes

 We also have a child with a peanut and tree nut allergy, so we always travel with our Epi-Pen.
 If anyone in your family has a daily medication, be sure to bring that with you in your carry-on.
 Don’t miss our tips for dealing with motion sickness too.

-Bring hand wipes and bubble gum
+19. Bring hand wipes and bubble gum

 Hopefully these are both self-explanatory.

 These are easy travel supplies.
 The pencils won’t melt and stickers are fun anywhere, anytime.
 Paper can be used not only for coloring, but for games like Hangman, Dots, making paper airplanes, and letter writing, to name a few.

-ID necklaces for kids
+22. ID necklaces for kids

-Obviously these are not necessary while they are on the plane, but you will want to have them handy when you deplane.
+Obviously, these are not necessary while they are on the plane, but you will want to have them handy when you deplane.
 We have the kids wear an ID necklace with a business card that includes our hotel name, address, and phone, as well as our telephone number.
 It makes all of us feel secure knowing they have all the information they need should we ever be separated.

-Packing for a trip with kids requires a lot of additional preparation, but with a little planning, comes great reward.
+Packing for a trip with kids requires a lot of additional preparation, but with a little planning, comes a great reward.
 Have your kids join you in the packing process and lessen your load.
 Just be sure to bring your patience, there’s a good chance you’re going to need it.